amaccis/php-stemmer/README.md

-# PhpStemmer
+# php-stemmer

 [![PHP Version](https://img.shields.io/badge/php-%5E7.4-blue.svg)](https://img.shields.io/badge/php-%5E7.4-blue.svg)
 [![Build Status](https://travis-ci.org/amaccis/php-stemmer.svg?branch=master)](https://travis-ci.org/amaccis/php-stemmer)

-## What is PhpStemmer?
+## What is PHP Stemmer?
-PhpStemmer is a PHP interface to the stemming algorithms from the [Snowball project](https://snowballstem.org/), largely inspired by Richard Boulton's [PyStemmer](https://github.com/snowballstem/pystemmer).
+PHP Stemmer is a PHP interface to the stemming algorithms from the [Snowball project](https://snowballstem.org/), largely inspired by Richard Boulton's [PyStemmer](https://github.com/snowballstem/pystemmer).
 It uses FFI (PHP >= 7.4.0) and expects to find the file libstemmer.so (a version of [Libstemmer](https://snowballstem.org/dist/libstemmer_c.tgz) compiled as shared library) in LD_LIBRARY_PATH.
 In order to set-up this kind of environment you can take a look at [docker-php-libstemmer](https://github.com/amaccis/docker-php-libstemmer) Dockerfile or you can use the corresponding docker image: [amaccis/php-libstemmer](https://hub.docker.com/r/amaccis/php-libstemmer)

 ## Installation

-PhpStemmer is available on [Packagist](http://packagist.org/packages/amaccis/php-stemmer), you can install it using [Composer](http://getcomposer.org).
+PHP Stemmer is available on [Packagist](http://packagist.org/packages/amaccis/php-stemmer), you can install it using [Composer](http://getcomposer.org).

 ```shell